 4. Helps you identify where employees work best

 A job rotation strategy can point out an employee’s strengths and weaknesses.
-You might find that an employee can better handle a different job at your business.
-For the most effective business, you need to have all your employees in the right positions.
+You might find that an employee is stronger in a different job at your business.

-5. Gives you a backup plan if an employee leaves
+5. Provides a backup plan if an employee leaves

-Although employee turnover can be expensive, it doesn’t have to be devastating.
+Although employee turnover can be expensive (just calculate your employee turnover rate to see how expensive), it doesn’t have to be devastating.
 By having a job rotation plan, you have multiple employees who know how to do each job.

 Disadvantages of job rotation